Revisiting the Hubble constant, spatial curvature and cosmography with time-delay and cosmic chronometer observations: Methodology and observations

-where the $H^{obs}_{i}$ is the $i-$th observed Hubble parameter, the $\sigma_{i}$ represents the $i-$th observed uncertainty, and the $H^{th}$ is theoretical Hubble parameter in cosmography approach.
-It should be emphasized that convergence and goodness of the fit decrease when higher-order terms are considered.
-On the other hand, the accuracy of the analysis may be compromised by considering only lower orders.
-One possible solution is to analyze series of different orders to constrain different sets of parameters.
-Thus, the third-order and fourth-order expansions in cosmography are taken into account in our work.
+where the $H^{obs}_{i}$ is the $i-$th Hubble parameter measured by cosmic chronometers, with $\sigma_{i}$ representing its uncertainty, and the $H^{th}$ is theoretical Hubble parameter expressed in terms of cosmographic parameters, see Eqs.
+(9) and (14).
+It should be emphasized that convergence and goodness of fit decrease when higher-order terms are considered.
+We take into account in this paper is to analyze independently cosmographic expansion at third order with different technologies, i.e., Taylor series expansion denoted as $T_3$ and (2, 1) Pad\'{e} series expansion denoted as $P_{2,1}$.

+In the case of SGL systems, time delay distance $D_{\Delta t}$ is the observable for which the likelihood was defined.
+For the lens B1608+656 the likelihood was given as a skewed log-normal distribution

+with the parameters $\lambda_D=4000.0$, $\sigma_D=0.22824$, and $\mu_D=7.0531$, where $x=D_{\Delta t}/$(1 Mpc).
+For the other five lenses, the posterior distributions of $D_{\Delta t}$ were released in the form of Monte Carlo Markov Chains (MCMC) by the H0LiCOW team.
+A kernel density estimator was used to compute the likelihood $\mathcal{L}_{D_{\Delta t}}$ from the chains.
+Finally, the log-likelihood of six lenses time-delay distances $\mathcal{L}_{D_{\Delta t}}$ and the log-likelihood of Hubble parameter, being independent, were used jointly to compute the posterior distributions of the cosmological parameters $(H_0, \Omega_k)$ and cosmography parameters $(q_0, j_0)$.
+Hence, the log-likelihood sampled by using the Python MCMC module EMCEE \citep{2013PASP..125..306F} is given by

+Concerning the priors on parameters, we employed a uniform prior on $H_0$ in the range [0, 150] $\Mpc$, $\Omega_k$ in the range [-1, 1], $q_0$ in the range [-2, 0.5], and $j_0$ in the range [-5, 5] to make sure that they are either physically motivated or sufficiently conservative.